 Classic Macaroni Salad-Just like Mom used to make!
 Delicious pasta with all the right goodies tossed in an extra creamy, thick dressing!

-One of my favorite summer side dishes is macaroni salad.
+So it’s no surprise that one of my favorite summer side dishes is macaroni salad.

 I used to buy mine at the grocery store down the street—always from the deli, never from the shelves.
 (Shelf-salad is about as bad as it gets.)

 I found, though, that I was dropping some serious cash to keep up with my macaroni-salad-eating patterns.

 It’s such a convenient side dish for summer grilling or barbeque that I was serving it all the time!

 I needed an alternative that was easier on my wallet but didn’t require me to spend all my time making macaroni salad.

 I tried many recipes looking for that one superior macaroni salad.
 But here’s the problem: I’m picky about my macaroni salad.

 I don’t like clumpy macaroni salad or a salad that’s too vinegary.

 I want a salad that’s creamy and just a little bit sweet.

 And when you’re as picky as I am, not just any macaroni salad will do.